-With little over a month to go until Donald Trump becomes the President of the United States, Grantham Scholar Robert Hardie takes an optimistic look at the future of the climate change movement, looking back on his experiences at COP22 and a recent visit to the Niger Delta.
+With a month to go until Donald Trump becomes the President of the United States, Grantham Scholar Robert Hardie takes an optimistic look at the future of the climate change movement, looking back on his experiences at COP22 and a recent visit to the Niger Delta.

 To begin with, the election of Trump shouldn’t overshadow global progress made over recent years in the field of climate change.
 The Paris Agreement reached in Le Bourget last year united the world in willingness to shift economies to a more sustainable footing.
 Legislative progress since then has been rapid, with the agreement ratified and put into force in a matter of months – more quickly than even UNFCCC legislation was prepared for.
 By comparison, the Kyoto Protocol took eight years.
 The Paris Agreement and its adoption is a symbol of a global shift in collective understanding of climate change, larger than the national movement that produced Trump.

 The renewable energy sector, he said, has seen a six-fold increase in size in 10 years, driven forward by a precipitous drop in the cost of renewables.
 In 2015, globally, 90% of new energy was renewable, and increases in renewable energy capacity in China and India have been quicker than expected.
 This global trend sets to continue, with the transport sector poising itself for a shift towards electric vehicles as battery costs decrease.
 Indeed, hinted Kerry, it’s market forces that will dictate progress on climate change over the coming years.

 At a side event, I saw Microsoft promoting their internal carbon pricing scheme, which makes emissions costly to the company, and involves employees in donating the funds generated to external emissions reductions projects.
 Apple advertised that 90% of their energy is sourced from renewable sources.
 Even within the US, Tesla will continue to endeavour to define what sustainable business is.
 It’s clear that international businesses now strongly associate sustainability with innovation, an association unlikely to change in the foreseeable future.

 Funds earmarked to allow developing countries to adapt to and mitigate climate change are growing and appear to be on track.
-California, operating with reassuring federal independence in the US, along with nations From Norway to Nigeria are independently moving to create innovative financial instruments that will nudge economies further towards sustainability.
+California, operating with reassuring federal independence in the US, along with nations from Norway to Nigeria, are independently moving to create innovative financial instruments that will nudge economies further towards sustainability.
 This is substantial progress from last year, when there was large uncertainty on questions of climate finance.

 For me, such progress outlined at the COP22 was remarkable.
 Before its closing days, COP21 was defined by uncertainty over what was to be included in the final agreement.
 This year it was clear that a powerful global movement is already underway.

 Now, collectively, national pledges (NDCS) to the Paris Agreement fall short of global targets, assuming they will be fully implemented right down to the local level.
 As those working in international development know, pledges are easy to make, but implantation is the real difficulty.
 Global financial instruments and policies to help implement NDCS fairly, effectively and efficiently are generally lacking in capacity in respect to the task ahead.

 In Nigeria, I was lucky to experience what these approaches could look like.
 I observed a workshop comprised of civil society, government, businesses and academia, working together to develop ideas for a set of sustainable enterprises, in partnership with local communities, using methods and materials local to the area.

 Partnerships work when interests are aligned.
 Enterprising solutions that create local wealth act as common interests, with the power to leverage ever limited public funds to connect with more risk adverse private capital, to achieve large-scale and sustained change that is resilient to political and economic worries.